Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic

 The first inequality comes from the union bound.
 The second equality comes from using symmetry.
 The last inequality comes from noting that the nodes are placed in a square with surface area equal to $1$, and that nodes $X_1$ and $Y_1$ will be within distance $x$ of each other if $Y_1$ is placed on the intersection of the square with a disk of radius $x$, centered at node $X_1$.

-The capacity is less than the aggregate throughput $T(n)$ that would have been achieved if all destination nodes were receiving, for all time, using the whole bandwidth, and without experiencing interference from competing transmissions.
+The capacity is less than the aggregate throughput $T(n)$ that would have been achieved if all destination nodes were receiving \emph{(i)} all the time, \emph{(ii)} from sources at the minimum distance $d_{\mathrm{min}}$ and with fading coefficient equal to the upper bound of Lemma~\ref{lemma2}, \emph{(iii)} using the whole bandwidth, and \emph{(iv)} without experiencing interference from competing transmissions.
 Therefore, we can bound $T(n)$ as follows:

-The first inequality comes from assuming that all destinations receive all the time and with no interference, and by using the bound on the value of the fading coefficients of Lemma~\ref{lemma2}.
-The second inequality holds w.h.p., and comes by applying (\ref{eq16}) with $x=n^{-3}$.
+The second inequality holds w. h. p., and comes by applying (\ref{eq16}) with $x=n^{-3}$.
 The last holds for sufficiently large values of $n$, and comes using simple properties of the logarithm function.
 Since $C(n) \leq T(n)$, the bound follows.